pexzu/ZendeskCodingChallenge/README.md

 ### How to run the application:

-Inside the right directory in terminal, 'yarn' then 'yarn run start'
+Inside the right directory in terminal, 'yarn' then 'yarn run start'.

+### Testing

+Testing is done using jest, just 'yarn test' to run the test.

+### Assumptions

+All the object structure in JSON are assumed to be identical, and the search terms are derived from the one object structure.